 Twitter is the social network of choice for quickly sharing and communicating with others, regardless of whether it is for personal or business reasons.

-For designers, Twitter provides a platform to connect with others in the industry, as well as those who may be potential clients.
-You can share your work on Twitter, but it’s not as ideal for that purpose as some other platforms like Dribbble and Behance.
+For designers, Twitter provides a platform to connect with others in the creative industry, as well as those who may be potential clients.
+You can share an image of your work on Twitter, but it’s not as ideal for that purpose as some other platforms like Dribbble and Behance.

 Twitter can provide a source of traffic to your website or blog if you’re sharing links, but the clickthrough rate tends to be pretty low for most users.